badmire/Capstone/README.md

 $ model.py -> [args]
 ```

-First argument: 0 or 1
+First argument: 1, 2 or 0

 - 1 = Make a new model
 Second argument: path/to/diff/directory